 People suffering from Asbestosis or exposure to a level of fibres likely to cause Asbestosis, may develop Lung Cancer.
 Sufferers who have also smoked are more likely to develop the disease.
 Deaths from Asbestos-induced Lung Cancer are approximately twice as common as from Mesothelioma.

-Slater and Gordon Lawyers is one of the UK's largest and well known law firms with offices in London, Manchester, Watford, Liverpool, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, and Preston.
+Slater and Gordon Lawyers is one of the UK's largest and well known law firms with offices in London, Manchester, Watford, Liverpool, Birmingham, Cardiff, Edinburgh, Cambridge, and Preston.

 Solicitors at Slater and Gordon Lawyers are members of the Law Society Personal Injury Panel, the Association of Personal Injury Lawyers (APIL) & the Pan European Organisation of Personal Injury Lawyers (PEOPIL).